 - (1).
 Absolute surplus value: This involves lengthening L while holding V constant.
 This typically takes the form of lengthening the working day without increasing wages.
 Since S = L V, this results in an increase the absolute amount of S. - (2).
 Relative Surplus Value: This consists of reducing V while holding L constant.
 The most important form of relative surplus value comes from reducing the costs of wage goods through enhanced productivity.
-If workers have a constant subsistence in physical terms (amount of food, clothing, etc.) but technical changes mean that these subsistence commodities can be produced with less embodied labor time, then V will decline.
-Because of relative surplus value, it is not always possible to simply assume that workers who have lower standards of living are necessarily more exploited -- the degree of exploitation depends upon the productivity of labor and not just on the standard of living in physical terms.
+If workers have a constant subsistence in physical terms

+(amount of food, clothing, etc.) but technical changes mean that these subsistence commodities can be produced with less embodied labor time, then V will decline.
+Remember: V is the value of the commodities consumed by workers, not the physical quantity of goods.
+This means that exploitation can increase without the standard of living in real material terms of workers falling.
+Indeed, the standard of living can actually increase along with increasing exploitation if productivity is rising faster than real wages.
+Because of relative surplus value, it is not always possible to simply assume that workers who have lower standards of living are necessarily more exploited - the degree of exploitation depends upon the productivity of labor and not just on the standard of living in physical terms.

 Historically, Marx and others have argued, the early phases of capitalist development are characterized by a heavy reliance on absolute surplus value.
 The working day is pushed nearly to its absolute biological maximum, thus maximizing the ratio of S/V for a given level of productivity.
-Gradually, both because of the success of working class resistence and because of technical changes, relative surplus value assumes greater importance, so that eventually the working day can even be reduced significantly without a decline in the rate of exploitation.
+Gradually, both because of the success of working class resistance and because of technical changes, relative surplus value assumes greater importance, so that eventually the working day can even be reduced significantly without a decline in the rate of exploitation.